Microsoft announces Surface Pro 8 with 120Hz screen and Thunderbolt 4

 - Apple's iPhone 13 Pro Max is the Samsung Galaxy Note replacement you're looking for

-The addition of Thunderbolt support is great news for the Surface Pro, which currently relies on USB-C and the native Surface port for data transfer.
-It's fairly sluggish and pales in comparison to Thunderbolt 4, which is currently one of the fastest ways to transfer data.
+The addition of Thunderbolt support is great news for the Surface Pro and its users.
+Why?
+Surface Pro currently relies on USB-C and its native Surface port for data transfer; it's fairly sluggish and pales in comparison to Thunderbolt 4, which provides immensely faster data transfer speeds.
 Its inclusion in the Surface Pro 8 will be a real boon to users who wish to externally connect the best graphics cards for gaming, alongside any other devices that necessitate faster speeds and bigger bandwidth.
+Thunderbolt 4 should easily meet these needs and beyond.

-Design-wise, the larger display narrows the bezels on each side of the Surface Pro 8, which gives the device a sleeker silhouette.
+Design-wise, the larger display slims down the bezels on each side of the Surface Pro 8, which gives the device a sleeker, more ergonomic silhouette.
 Separately, the Surface Pro Signature Keyboard now comes with the Surface Slim Pen 2.
-The Pen charges inside the keyboard base and a built-in haptic motor supposedly achieves the sensation of writing on paper, according to Microsoft.
+You'll never be short of charge as the Surface Slim Pen 2 charges inside the keyboard base and a built-in haptic motor unit supposedly gives users the sensation of writing on paper when using the stylus, according to Microsoft.

-It's a serious round of updates and one that is overdue, bringing the Surface Pro more in line with the best 2-in-1 laptops like the Asus ZenBook Flip S 13.
+It's a serious round of updates and one that is well overdue, bringing the Surface Pro more in line with some of the best 2-in-1 laptops like the Asus ZenBook Flip S 13.
+It'll be interesting to see how it performs in person, and whether the new stylus setup gives users the desired illusion of pen on paper.
+The Surface Pro 8 will ship with Intel’s 11th Gen quad-core processors, as well as up to 32GB of RAM, and is available from October 28 starting at £999.00.